COMING SOON

 From Mel Brooks to Muhammad Ali.
 From movie sets to moments that were never supposed to happen.
 What it takes to be there, stay there, and come away with the story.

-The Camera as Shield: Distance, Presence, and What Matters
+The Camera as a Shield: Distance, Presence, and What Matters

-What happens when you spend a lifetime watching instead of living.
+What happens when you spend a lifetime observing people, and what you discover when you finally reflect.

-The line between documenting a moment and being part of it—and what that costs over time.
+The line between documenting a moment and becoming part of it.

 Always Rolling: Lessons in Adaptation and Resilience